Aretha Franklin was a resounding symbol of the Obama era

 Franklin, among the most acclaimed and influential vocalists in the history of American popular music, provided the galvanizing soundtracks for both the civil rights and women's empowerment movements of the 1960s and 1970s — the very movements that paved the way for the country's first black president and first lady.

-The electrifying power of her voice — what it meant for anyone who strives for dignity in America — was not lost on the Obamas, who praised Franklin in a statement released hours after her death, at 76, was announced on Thursday morning:
+The electrifying, gospel-inspired power of her voice — and what it meant for anyone who strives for dignity in America — was not lost on the Obamas, who praised Franklin in a statement released hours after her death, at 76, was announced on Thursday morning:

-Similar tributes came Thursday from fellow musical luminaries — including Smokey Robinson, Barbara Streisand, Christina Aguilera, John Legend, Diana Ross, Paul McCartney and dozens of others.
+And similar tributes came Thursday from fellow musical luminaries — Smokey Robinson, Barbara Streisand, Christina Aguilera, John Legend, Diana Ross, Beyoncé, Paul McCartney, Keith Richards, and dozens of others.

+"The loss of Aretha Franklin is a blow for everybody who loves real music: Music from the heart, the soul and the Church.
+Her voice was unique, her piano playing underrated — she was one of my favorite pianists," Elton John said via Instagram.

 Franklin was also honored by pillars of the civil rights community, such the Rev. Al Sharpton, who called her a "beloved friend and queen/warrior" whose "contributions are legendary both personally and societally."